Nata Montana

-Nata Montana is the seventh solo studio album by Mexican rapper and singer Natanael Cano, released on 30 June 2023, through Rancho Humilde, Warner Music Latina and Los CT.
+Nata Montana (Mountain Cream) is the seventh solo studio album by Mexican rapper and singer Natanael Cano, released on 30 June 2023, through Rancho Humilde, Warner Music Latina and Los CT.
 It features guest appearances by Tito Torbellino Jr, Hernan Trejo, Amilkar Galaviz, Peso Pluma, Luis R. Conriquez, Junior H, Chino Pacas, Gabito Ballesteros, and Dan Sánchez.

 Background and release

 In November 2022, Cano would release the single "AMG" with Peso Pluma and Gabito Ballesteros, which got all three artists their debuts on the BIllboard Hot 100, debuting at number 92 and later peaking at number 40.
 He would announce in the beginning of June 2023 that he would be release a new album and previewed the artwork; it closely makes a reference to fictional character Tony Montana from the 1983 film Scarface.

 Cano was disappointed upon the release of Nata Montana.
 Its now-removed first track "Cuerno Azulado" with Gabito Ballesteros was shown as unable to play and was part of a controversy.
 Also, "Viejo Lobo" with Luis R. Conriquez was released without Conriquez's verse and the album was titled Nata Montaña.